 Imagine you have the following dataset.
 It contains a list of the wealthiest persons in the USA.

 - Now, select the entire dataset (B4:C14).
 Then, select Insert >> 2-D Column as shown in the picture below.

 - After that, you will see the graph below.
-But, the graph is not showing the data based on highest to lowest ranking or vice versa.
+However, the graph does not show the data based on the highest to lowest ranking or vice versa.